 Although it does not matter who files first, there are some things to consider and be aware of if you are the Petitioner and if you are the Respondent.

-What You Need to Know If You File First in Your Divorce
+What You Need to Know If You File First for Divorce

 If you are the Petitioner, it is your case.
 Your spouse files a response and you move through the process, have temporary hearings, temporary orders in place, proceed with discovery and potentially spend several months or years in the court system working through the process.
 Because it is your case, you can dismiss it, as long as you provide notice and reimburse your spouse the filing fee (not their attorney fees just the filing of the case fee) the court will likely grant your motion since it is your case.
 All temporary orders go away and if and when you re-file you have to start over.